W3C

 Setting Sub-Sub-Topic Subsubtopic: <title of new sub-sub-topic> subsubtopic: Importance of good desert menu

-Recording Attendance Present: <list of people who are present> present: sandro, ian, evan, bijan
+Recording Attendance Present: <list of people of the group who are present> present: sandro, ian, evan, bijan

 Recording Remote Attendance (for F2F meetings) Remote: <list of people attending remotely> remote: dave, deborah